Shallow groundwater monitoring network

 The monitoring service can be consulted via an interactive map (FALDANET) showing the shallow groundwater map by class and the location of each monitoring station, identified by a code.
 Selecting one of the points on the map gives access to the depth data recorded from the moment the station was activated.

 Figure3.
-Map of the shallow groundwater table: changes every few days.
+Map of the shallow groundwater table.
+The map changes every few days.
 No data in red

 Figure 4.
 Example of data available for a station: average water table depth and precipitation